 This part was pretty simple, but a little tedious.
 Once built, I took the bike out for a few laps of the Club La Santa lagoon to check the angle of the handlebars, check my seat height and make sure the bike was generally in working order.

 I did have to learn how to reindex my gears as the chain kept slipping but it was super simple!
-One step closer to being the self sufficient cyclist I put as my goal for 2020.
+One step closer to being the self sufficient cyclist I put as of my cycling goals.

 Now that I’ve successfully travelled with my bike once, I’m pretty sure it will be easier each time.
 I’d love to take my bike out to Mallorca after researching it intensively.
 Then I’d love to hit some lesser known places in Europe and beyond to cycle.
 A USA road trip maybe?!
 I need to get manifesting….